 Restart MySQL and verify password:

-$ sudo service mysql start $ mysql -u root -pNEW_ROOT_PASS
+$ sudo systemctl start service mysql $ mysql -u root -pNEW_ROOT_PASS

 Edit /root/.my.cnf, make the password change and verify: